Mahopac, New York: Lake Mahopac

 The world record brown bullhead (Ameiurus nebulosus), which weighed 7 lb 6 oz, was caught in Lake Mahopac on August 1, 2009 by angler Glenn Collacuro.

 Besides Lake Mahopac, other lakes within the Mahopac CDP include Kirk Lake, Lake Casse, Lake Secor, Teakettle Spout Lake, and Long Pond.
 Lake Mahopac is within the Croton River watershed yet not a part of the New York City water supply system's Croton Watershed.
-Kirk Lake, a controlled lake in that system, is both.
+Kirk Lake, a controlled lake in that system, is in both.

-Mahopac Falls

-In colonial times a large gristmill sat near the present-day intersection of Route 6N, Hill Street, and Myrtle Avenue.
-Drawing its water from the streams that drained Kirk Lake and Lake Mahopac, it was the largest building in the entire county.
-Early settlers to the area, tenant farmers renting land from the Philipse family, provided grain for its wheel.
-Over time the mill's red paint came to identify the area, known to this day as "Red Mills."

-It was the fall of the waters of the pond that drove the mill that gave the larger community comprising the southern half of the hamlet of Mahopac the name "Mahopac Falls."
-Although the famous mill there is gone, one of its original millstones forms a part of the front steps of the Red Mills Branch of Mahopac National Bank.